CloudLabs-MOC/mslearn-openai/Instructions/Labs/gettingstarted-03&4.md

 - **Model Deployment:** Deploy an OpenAI model to enable functionality for testing and application use cases.

+- **Code Generation:** Generate code in the Chat playground to enhance the model’s capabilities and assist with development tasks.

 - **Application Setup:** Set up an application in Cloud Shell to interact with the deployed model and test its capabilities.

 - **Application Configuration:** Configure the application to meet specific requirements, ensuring seamless integration with Azure OpenAI services.